OLA Les Fowlie Intellectual Freedom Award

 - The nominator must be a member in good standing of OLA.

-- The process for this award is stewarded by the OLA Awards Committee, which is a subcommittee of the OLA Board of Directors.
+- The OLA Awards Committee, which is a subcommittee of the OLA Board of Directors, is responsible for reviewing nominations.

 Award Presentation Information

-- This award is presented at the OLA annual Super Conference.
+This award is presented at the OLA Super Conference.

 2025 Annie McClelland, Book and Periodical Council